microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v1/Unions and Intersections.md

 For example, `Person & Serializable & Loggable` is a type which is all of `Person` _and_ `Serializable` _and_ `Loggable`.
 That means an object of this type will have all members of all three types.

-For example, if you had networking requests with consistent error handling then you could separate out the error handling into it's own type which is merged with types which correspond to a single response type.
+For example, if you had networking requests with consistent error handling then you could separate out the error handling into its own type which is merged with types which correspond to a single response type.

 ```ts twoslash
 interface ErrorHandling {